Arksine/moonraker/docs/configuration.md

 #   to control socket index 1:
 #     192.168.1.127/1
 #   This parameter must be provided.
+#   This option accepts Jinja2 Templates, see the [secrets] section for details.
 port:
 #   The port to connect to.
 Default is 9999.
 #